-To get around in an electric wheelchair, you have to follow safety rules and abide by the provisions of the Pilot Project Concerning Motorized Mobility Aids.
+To get around in an electric wheelchair, you have to follow safety rules.

 To drive a motor home (recreational vehicle or RV), you need a Class 5 driver’s licence (as you do for an automobile) and vehicle registration that is appropriate to the vehicle’s use.
 Remember that seat belt use is mandatory for all passengers.

 When travelling in a fifteen-passenger van, for your safety and the safety of others, you must obey the law and use common sense.